Items Available only to Certified Customers

 Who should be able to view any items that are not in item segments mapped to a customer segment?
 Should they be able to view the prices?

 All item segments should be mapped to customer segments.
-If there are any items that are not in item segments, it is because they have not yet been classified.
-They should not be visible to any customer.
+If any items aren't in an item segment, it's because they haven't been classified yet, so they shouldn't be visible to anyone.

 Unmapped items should be set to Hide Fully